CanPixel/BadOptics/README.md

 # 👀 👨🏻 🧠 💭 🎩 🏴‍☠️ 💸

-_“You are specifically tailored to connect and relate as much as possible with the populus.
+_“Your job is specifically to connect and relate as much as possible with your populus.
 That, or do whatever” 👔👨🏻_